 - Once the RUFFLE (2) is joined to the BACK (1), finish the SAs where they join.
 And to do so, first, I stitched the SAs together, and then pinked the edges.
 See how pretty it is on the inside…

 Okay.
-Stop a minute.
+Stop for a 30 seconds.

 How pretty is that ruffle?!